d2d-weizhi/aceit-dashboard/README.md

 ## Current Sprint

-**Sprint 2.3: Assignments Module (Dynamic UI Magic Starts Today)** *(In-Progress)*
+**Sprint 2.3: Assignments Module (Dynamic UI Magic Starts Today)** *(Completed)*
-- ⏳ Integrate the Assignments Tags retrieval.
+- ✅ Integrate the Assignments Tags retrieval.
-- ⏳ How to retrieve data once on loading.
-- ⏳ Begin building out the dynamic UI sections.
-  - Copy the UI code from mock-up.
-  - Ensure each component has the necessary props interfaces.
-  - Add in the mapping.
+- ✅ Set the data retrieval to `/app/page.tsx`.
-- ⏳ Ensure proper JSDocs have been added and are clearly written.
+- ✅ `AssignmentCard` is nearly completed.
+Left team members rendering for group assignments.
+- ✅ Added some helper functions as well for rendering and displaying content in the right format.

 ## Getting Started